Geelong Football Club: Nickname

 Geelong has been nicknamed the Cats since 1923.
 Following a disappointing start to the season, the Melbourne Heralds sporting cartoonist, Samuel Garnet Wells, suggested that adopting a black cat as a mascot might bring the club good luck.
 A local entrepreneur seized on the idea, producing and selling badges featuring a black cat at games.
 Shortly afterward, Geelong won four consecutive games, cementing the cat in club folklore.

 In earlier years, Geelong was often referred to as the Pivotonians, a name derived from the city's nickname, the Pivot.
 They were also called the Seagulls, in reference to Geelong's seaside location.

 Songs

 Geelong's official club song, "We Are Geelong", is set to the tune of "Toreador" from Carmen, with lyrics written by former premiership player John Watts.
-For many years only the first verse was performed at matches and following victories, however since the start of the 2025 season, the club has played both verses.
-The version currently used by the club was recorded by the Fable Singers in 1972.
+For many years, only the first verse was performed at matches and following victories, but since the start of the 2025 season, the club has played both verses.
+The version used by the club was recorded by the Fable Singers in 1972.
 The lyrics are as follows: